 Falmouth is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 11,988 people and two constituent neighborhoods, Falmouth is the 17th largest community in Maine.
+With a population of 12,575 people and three constituent neighborhoods, Falmouth is the 17th largest community in Maine.

 Falmouth home prices are not only among the most expensive in Maine, but Falmouth real estate also consistently ranks among the most expensive in America.